 Medical Assisting is a rewarding and growing career that requires proper training.
-Those seeking a well-paying career with great benefits would do well pursuing a career in the rapidly growing industry of medical assisting.
 Medical Assistants perform a variety of tasks that keep the offices of physicians and other health practitioners running smoothly.
 They are in constant communication with both patients and staff, while performing both clinical and administrative tasks.
 This program is offered at our Glendale and Mesa Campuses only.

 Choosing a Medical Assisting Program

 Though various Medical Assisting schools exist around the country, Arizona College is committed to providing a Medical Assistant training program that will help you gain the skills needed to be a part of this exciting and fulfilling field.

 Our Medical Assisting training program consists of a comprehensive curriculum and includes: